TheAlgorithms/C++ 1.0.0

 \begin{eqnarray*} a^{m-1} \cdot a^{-1} &≡& a^{-1} \;\text{mod}\; m\\ a^{m-2} &≡& a^{-1} \;\text{mod}\; m \end{eqnarray*}

-We will find the exponent using binary exponentiation.
-Such that the algorithm works in \(O(\log m)\) time.
+We will find the exponent using binary exponentiation such that the algorithm works in \(O(\log n)\) time.

 Examples: -